sawmon71293/notes-backend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the opportunity to dream big.
+I would like to thank myself for believing to dream big.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>